torvalds/linux/Documentation/admin-guide/reporting-issues.rst

    questions <https://jvns.ca/blog/good-questions/>`_.

-With that off the table, find below the details on how to properly report issues to the Linux kernel developers.
+With that off the table, find below the details on how to properly report issues to the GNU/Linux kernel developers.

-Make sure you're using the upstream Linux kernel
+Make sure you're using the upstream GNU/Linux kernel
 ------------------------------------------------

-   *Are you facing an issue with a Linux kernel a hardware or software vendor provided?
-Then in almost all cases you are better off to stop reading this document and reporting the issue to your vendor instead, unless you are willing to install the latest Linux version yourself.
+   *Are you facing an issue with a GNU/Linux kernel a hardware or software vendor provided?
+Then in almost all cases you are better off to stop reading this document and reporting the issue to your vendor instead, unless you are willing to install the latest GNU/Linux version yourself.
 Be aware the latter will often be needed anyway to hunt down and fix issues.*

-Like most programmers, Linux kernel developers don't like to spend time dealing with reports for issues that don't even happen with their current code.
+Like most programmers, GNU/Linux kernel developers don't like to spend time dealing with reports for issues that don't even happen with their current code.
 It's just a waste everybody's time, especially yours.
 Unfortunately such situations easily happen when it comes to the kernel and often leads to frustration on both sides.
-That's because almost all Linux-based kernels pre-installed on devices (Computers, Laptops, Smartphones, Routers, …) and most shipped by Linux distributors are quite distant from the official Linux kernel as distributed by kernel.org: these kernels from these vendors are often ancient from the point of Linux development or heavily modified, often both.
+That's because almost all GNU/Linux-based kernels pre-installed on devices (Computers, Laptops, Smartphones, Routers, …) and most shipped by GNU/Linux distributors are quite distant from the official GNU/Linux kernel as distributed by kernel.org: these kernels from these vendors are often ancient from the point of GNU/Linux development or heavily modified, often both.

-Most of these vendor kernels are quite unsuitable for reporting issues to the Linux kernel developers: an issue you face with one of them might have been fixed by the Linux kernel developers months or years ago already; additionally, the modifications and enhancements by the vendor might be causing the issue you face, even if they look small or totally unrelated.
+Most of these vendor kernels are quite unsuitable for reporting issues to the GNU/Linux kernel developers: an issue you face with one of them might have been fixed by the GNU/Linux kernel developers months or years ago already; additionally, the modifications and enhancements by the vendor might be causing the issue you face, even if they look small or totally unrelated.
 That's why you should report issues with these kernels to the vendor.
 Its developers should look into the report and, in case it turns out to be an upstream issue, fix it directly upstream or forward the report there.
 In practice that often does not work out or might not what you want.
-You thus might want to consider circumventing the vendor by installing the very latest Linux kernel core yourself.
+You thus might want to consider circumventing the vendor by installing the very latest GNU/Linux kernel core yourself.
 If that's an option for you move ahead in this process, as a later step in this guide will explain how to do that once it rules out other potential causes for your issue.